waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Failures:** If a tool fails, I must first diagnose the reason (e.g., impossible request) before attempting to fix the tool's code.
 - **Mark Dead Ends:** Mark all confirmed dead ends with '🚫' immediately.
 - **Test Tile Mechanics:** Be rigorous in testing tile mechanics.
 For any suspected one-way tiles, I must test movement from all four directions.
 - **Test Assumptions:** I need to test my assumption that HEADBUTT_TREEs are interactable with a move and not just scenery.
 Plan: Once I have a Pokémon with the move HEADBUTT, I will stand adjacent to a HEADBUTT_TREE and attempt to use the move from the party menu.
 Plan: Once I have a Pokémon with the move HEADBUTT, I will stand adjacent to a HEADBUTT_TREE and attempt to use the move from the party menu.
+Plan: Once I have a Pokémon with the move HEADBUTT, I will stand adjacent to a HEADBUTT_TREE and attempt to use the move from the party menu.

 ## II.
 Battle Intel